 MS Speech-Language Pathology

-The University of the District of Columbia Speech-Language Pathology Program has been in existence for more than thirty years.
+The University of the District of Columbia Master's Degree Program in Speech-Language Pathology has been in existence for more than thirty years.
 The speech-language pathology program at the University of the District of Columbia first gained accreditation in 1981 from its accrediting body.
-It is currently accredited by the Council on Academic Accreditation in Audiology and Speech–Language Pathology of the American Speech-Language-Hearing Association.
+It is currently accredited by the Council on Academic Accreditation in Audiology and Speech–Language Pathology of the American Speech-Language-Hearing Association. (*)

 This program has the distinction of being the first professional training program at a historically Black college and university (HBCU) to receive accreditation.
 Since its inception, the Program has been designated by the University as a center of excellence.
 Many of its faculty and students, both past and present, have been recognized in the field for scholarship, leadership and service.
 Our master's program has a long history of excellence in preparing speech-language pathologists for service delivery to children and adults with a variety of communicative disorders.
 Our academic and clinical training experiences provide students with a strong generalist foundation and offer opportunities for expanded exposure in the areas of early expressive and receptive language delay, motor speech dysfunction, voice and fluency disorders, and sociolinguistics.